 By becoming a friend of your local park or open space, you can:

-- Meet new people
+• meet new people

-- Make a positive contribution to your local area
+• contribute positively to your local area

-- Organise community events
+• organise community events

 Aristotle Lane (FOAR)